Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Proof of Theorems and

 is an IPP of $G$.
 But then

 contrary to the fact that $M \cup U$ is a minimum IPP of $G$.~$\blacklozenge$

-We now have that $B$ is a biconnected odd graph (because it is an odd block of $G$) and satisfies $\text{ipp}(B) = |V(B)|-\nu(B)$ (by Claim~\ref{prop-extremal-implies-one-even-block-claim-B-extremal}).
-So, by Proposition~\ref{prop-odd-is-block}, $G$ is an odd complete graph.\footnote{Indeed, by Proposition~\ref{prop-odd-is-block}, $B$ is a block graph.
-But since $B$ is odd and biconnected, it must in fact be an odd complete graph.} Since $B$ is a leaf-block of $G$, it follows that $V(B)$ is an odd leaf-clique of $G$.
+Since the block $B$ is odd (and also biconnected, by the definition of a block), Claim~\ref{prop-extremal-implies-one-even-block-claim-B-extremal} and Proposition~\ref{prop-odd-is-block} together imply that $B$ is an odd complete graph.
 Set $G' := G \setminus \big(V(B) \setminus \{v\})$.
-Clearly, $G'$ is connected, and furthermore, Proposition~\ref{prop-delete-odd-leaf-clique} guarantees that $G'$ satisfies $\text{ipp}(G') = |V(G')|-\nu(G')$, and that the blocks of $G$ are precisely the block $B$ and the blocks of $G'$.
-Since the block $B$ of $G$ is an odd complete graph, the result now follows immediately from the induction hypothesis applied to $G'$. \end{proof}
+By Proposition~\ref{prop-delete-odd-leaf-clique}, $G'$ is IPP-extremal and the blocks of $G$ are precisely the block $B$ and the blocks of $G'$.
+Since $B$ is an odd complete graph, the result now follows immediately from the induction hypothesis applied to $G'$. \end{proof}